-- Shelf Life: This defines the length of time that an item can be used as a job material after it is produced.
-To use this feature, you must first set the item's Lot Usability to "Shelf Life" and specify a time span in this field.
-The Shelf Life takes effect based on the product's Inventory Available Timing field.
+- Shelf Life: This defines the length of time an item can be used as a job material after it is produced.
+You must first set the item's Lot Usability to "Shelf Life" and specify a time span in this field to use this feature.
+Then, the Shelf Life takes effect based on the product's Inventory Available Timing field.

-- This field is particularly useful in the food and beverage, chemical, and pharmaceutical industries where materials or products cannot be used or sold after a specified amount of time.
+- This field is handy in the food and beverage, chemical, and pharmaceutical industries, where materials or products cannot be used or sold after a specified amount of time.

 Warehouses and Inventories

-Similar to the Item Details tab, the information found in the Warehouses and Inventory tab is typically imported.
-However, this tab allows users to define and modify information regarding the warehouse where the inventory items are stored.
-In PlanetTogether a warehouse represents the storage facilities for both raw and finished goods and can be used for both supply and demand information.
+Similar to the Item Details tab, the Warehouses and Inventory tab information is typically imported.
+However, this tab allows users to define and modify the warehouse where the inventory items are stored.
+In PlanetTogether, a warehouse represents the storage facilities for both raw and finished goods and can be used for both supply and demand information.
 Note: A destination warehouse must be set for product information to be configured properly on the operation headers.
 Additionally, warehouses and items are linked when coming into PlanetTogether so that any item will have a designated warehouse where it is stored.